In this article you will find:

 1. Merrick Classic Healthy Grains Lamb + Brown Rice Recipe

-The first five ingredients are Deboned Lamb, Salmon Meal, Brown Rice, Barley, Oatmeal.
+First 5 ingredients: Deboned Lamb, Salmon Meal, Brown Rice, Barley, Oatmeal

 What Customers Like